 CTCN will, therefore, be working closely with SMEs in the region in partnership with KCIC which offers incubation, capacity building and financing options to SMEs that are developing innovations to address climate change-related challenges.
 The overall goal of the new programme is to strengthen developing countries’ industrial SME markets in order to move from conventional technologies to more efficient climate technologies.

 KCIC has also engaged stakeholders in Kenya and Tanzania with the aim of validating the preliminary report findings contained in the Industrial SMEs Cluster Mapping Report for both countries.

 Environmentally sound technologies

-The validation workshops drew stakeholders from government, non-governmental organizations (NGOs) and capacity building institutions and were fruitful in giving insight to the areas in.
+The validation workshops drew stakeholders from government, non-governmental organizations (NGOs), and capacity-building institutions and were fruitful in giving insight into the areas.

-Speaking during the validation exercise in Tanzania, the programme lead from KCIC Christine Mwangi revealed some of the preliminary findings of the report highlighting technologies which were seen to have the most potential in addressing climate change.
-“We have identified some of these technologies that include increasing efficiency in production processes, minimizing the use of natural resources, promoting energy conservation and efficiency, use of renewable energy sources and reducing toxic waste emissions and pollutants,” Christine said.
+Speaking during the validation exercise in Tanzania, the program lead from KCIC Christine Mwangi revealed some of the preliminary findings of the report highlighting technologies that were seen to have the most potential in addressing climate change.
+“We have identified some of these technologies that include increasing efficiency in production processes, minimizing the use of natural resources, promoting energy conservation and efficiency, use of renewable energy sources, and reducing toxic waste emissions and pollutants,” Christine said.

 This is the gap that the program seeks sort to fill by bringing together different climate technology players as well as partners who will support the SMEs implement the recommendations of the program.